 Mr. Armstrong has taken groups to prestigious events all over the world including Japan, England, France, Switzerland, Italy, Austria, Germany, Australia, China and special performances at the Hawaii International Jazz Festival, the Bands of America National Concert Band and Percussion Ensemble Festival and concerts for U. S. Presidents.
 Mr. Armstrong is a member of Percussive Arts Society, and the Southern California Band and Orchestra Association.
 Mr. Armstrong teaches and performs as an Innovative Percussion Artist.
 Matthew has composed original scores for TAS+SD - PINOCCHIO VERSUS THE WHALE, LE GRANDE BATAILLE CULINAIRE, QUEEN OF HEARTS, and THE JUNGLE BOOK.

-WENDY MAPLES - Devised Theatre Educator
+WENDY MAPLES - Production Director, Devised Theatre Educator

 KATI DULANEY - Artistic Associate, Acting Instructor